 Areas of Practice

-Best friend to the inventor, a patent works to protect the innovations of the creator, whether a new and useful process, machine, article, or manufacture or composition of matter.
-It can also protect inventions that are improvements to current technologies, processes or products.
-When seeking a patent, it’s important to remember that a patent does not give you the right to make, use or sell your invention.
-It does, however, give you the right to exclude others from making, using or selling your invention.
+Best friend to the inventor, a patent works to protect the creator's innovations, whether a new and useful process, the machine, article of manufacture, or composition of matter.
+It can also protect inventions that are improvements to current technologies, processes, or products.
+When seeking a patent, it’s important to remember that a patent does not give you the right to make, use, or sell your invention.
+However, it does give you the right to exclude others from making, using, or selling your invention.

 Literary and artistic works are imbued with immeasurable value.
 From books and poems to plays and films, each work of creativity is protected by copyright law.
-All that is required to gain a copyright is that the work be of original authorship and fixed in a tangible medium.
+All required to gain copyright is that the work is original authorship and fixed in a tangible medium.

-A copyright gives an author the right to copy their own work and create derivative works, while preventing others from copying it.
+A copyright gives an author the right to copy their work and create derivative works while preventing others from copying it.
 While the protection of the copyright is given automatically, defending the copyright falls to the owner.
-Ascendant IP® understands the inherent value of our clients’ work and if your copyright is infringed upon, we can help you fight to protect it.
+Ascendant IP® understands the inherent value of our clients’ work, and if your copyright is infringed upon, I can help you fight to protect it.

 Trademark law was created to protect brands and the consumers who buy them.
-By trademarking symbols, words or marks, a consumer can discern whether or not a product or service is from a brand they trust or know.
-This also allows a brand to discern their products or services from similar businesses.
+By trademarking symbols, words, or marks, a consumer can discern whether or not a product or service is from a brand they trust or know.
+This also allows a brand to discern its products or services from similar businesses.

 Because trade secrets are of great value to a business, trade secret law exists to protect them.
 Actions taken to protect a trade secret can include contracts with employees like confidentiality and non-disclosure agreements.
-Trade secrets that have been violated are in need of defense and Ascendant IP® can help you negate the damage.
+Trade secrets that have been violated need defense, and Ascendant IP® can help you negate the damage.